Sourya-23/nextwork-web-project/README.md

 The deployment pipeline I'm building around the Java web app in this repository is invisible to the end-user, but makes a big impact by automating the software release processes.

+- I'm doing this project to learn more about CI/CD abd get hands on experience in automating the flow from developing code and deploying the web app.
+- This fits into my carrer goals because i want to become DevOps engineer in future.

 <br>

 ## Technologies
 Here’s what I’m using for this project:

 - **Amazon EC2**: I'm developing my web app on Amazon EC2 virtual servers, so that software development and deployment happens entirely on the cloud.
+- Keypairs, SSH connections, Git, maven and Java
 - **VS Code**: For my IDE, I chose Visual Studio Code.
 It connects directly to my development EC2 instance, making it easy to edit code and manage files in the cloud.
 - **GitHub**: All my web app code is stored and versioned in this GitHub repository.
 - **[COMING SOON] AWS CodeArtifact**: Once it's rolled out, CodeArtifact will store my artifacts and dependencies, which is great for high availability and speeding up my project's build process.